sassoftware/model-management-resources/samples/Workflow_Integration/README.md

 # Workflow Integration

+This directory contains sample workflow definitions that can be used in conjunction with SAS&#174; Model Manager and SAS&#174; Workflow Manager.

+## Simple Model Monitor

-Here is a sample workflow definition (BPMN) file that is an example of a simplified workflow for sending KPI alerts via email when monitoring performance of models.
+The [SimpleModelMonitor](SimpleModelMonitor_April2021.bpmn) sample workflow definition (BPMN) file is an example of a simplified workflow for sending KPI alerts via email when monitoring the performance of models.

+## SAS&#174; Trustworthy AI Life Cycle

+The [Trustworthy AI Life Cycle](Trustworthy_AI_Life_Cycle) workflow definition outlines steps to evaluate and deploy a trustworthy AI system via model assessment, fairness and explainability evaluation, performance monitoring, and the appropriate data use.

+## Contributing

-_Note: Contributions from users other than the SAS Model Manager support team can be added to the [external-samples](external-samples) subdirectory._
+Contributions from users other than the SAS Model Manager support team can be added to the [external-samples](external-samples) subdirectory.

 ## Additional Resources